 How to add a favicon in HTML

-If you have created your site with a website builder, adding your favicon in HTML is not necessary.
+If you have made your site with a website builder, adding your favicon in HTML is not necessary.
 This step only applies to sites built by a developer.
 Below is how your favicon image would need to be inserted into the header of the code in order for it to show on your website.

 <link rel="icon" type="image/png" href="Favicon.png"/>